Degas’ Little Dancer Statue Reveals Prejudices of Times

 Miss La La at The Circus Fernando, Montmartre

-Miss La La at The Circus Fernando in the National Gallery in London is Degas’ unique circus piece.
-It dates from 1879 and would have been painted here.
+Miss La La at The Circus Fernando is Degas’ unique circus piece.
+It shows another female performer in a difficult and dangerous position.
+She too is rising to the challenge with remarkable technique and courage.
+The painting dates from 1879 and would have been painted at this address.

 Degas has used foreshortening to show that Miss La La is performing almost directly overhead.